 (www.californianativeplants.com)

-We are strongly associated with the Eaton Canyon Nature Center, having been volunteers there since 1994.
+Gabi and Cliff are strongly associated with the Eaton Canyon Nature Center, having been volunteers there since 1994.
 These are some of the organizations that call the nature center their home and that we actively participate in.
+(NOTE: The Eaton Canyon Nature Center building was burned in the Eaton Fire, January 7, 2025.
+It is expected to be rebuilt, but that may take several years.
+In the meantime, these organizations are continuing their activities in other locations.)

 (Return to top)